siddg97/CasterBot/README.md

 # CasterBot
-- Discord Bot Project - Siddharth Gupta & Darrick He
+- Discord Bot Project - __Siddharth Gupta & Darrick He__
 - We live in a city called Raincouver where we need to worry about sudden weather changes and we thought it would be nice to implement our own discord bot to help everyone out with this issue.
+- CasterBot is a your friendly neighbhorhood discord chat bot that helps checking the weather conditions of a city easier for discord users.
+- __We are still in the process of developing CasterBot, so not all the user stories are implemented yet.__

 ## File Architecture:
   - 3 files: